What’s the secret to creating a freelance writer website that get’s noticed?

 What type of writing services do you offer?

-Your niche + the type of writing services you offer (blog posts, case studies, white papers, Facebook ads, etc.) is another way to stand out.
+Your niche + the type of writing services you offer (blog posts, case studies, white paper writing, Facebook ads, etc.) is another way to stand out.

 Here’s how freelance writer Kristi Hines does it.